-- In humid weather conditions, place the climate control system in which or R before driving.
+- In humid weather conditions, place the climate control system in A or Normal before driving.
 This will reduce fogging on your windshield.
-Once the windshield has been cleared, operate the climate control system as desired. - To reduce humidity buildup inside the vehicle in cold weather conditions, don't drive with the climate control system in the OFF or MAX A/C position. - To reduce humidity buildup inside the vehicle in warm weather conditions, don't drive with the climate control system in the OFF position. - Under normal weather conditions, your vehicle's climate control system should be left in any position other than MAX A/C or OFF when the vehicle is parked.
+Once the windshield has been cleared, operate the climate control system as desired. - To reduce humidity buildup inside the vehicle in warm weather conditions, don't drive with the climate control system in the OFF position. - Under normal weather conditions, your vehicle's climate control system should be left in any position other than OFF or \iff when the vehicle is parked.
 This allows the vehicle to "breathe" through the outside air inlet duct. - Under snowy or dirty weather conditions, your vehicle's climate control system should be left in the OFF position when the vehicle is parked.
 This allows the climate control system to be free from contamination of outside pollutants. - If your vehicle has been parked with the windows closed during warm weather conditions, the air conditioner will perform more efficiently in cooling the vehicle if driven for two or three minutes with the windows open.
 This will force most of the hot, stale air out of the vehicle.
-Once the vehicle has been "aired out", operate the climate control system as desired. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.

-• Do not place objects over the defroster outlets.
+Once the vehicle has been "aired out", operate the climate control system as desired. - Remove any snow, ice or leaves from the air intake area at the base of the windshield. - Do not place objects over the defroster outlets.
 These objects can block airflow and reduce your ability to see through your windshield.
 Avoid placing small objects on top of the instrument panel.
 These objects may fall down into the defroster outlets and block airflow, in addition to damaging the climate control system.